hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

 ## 2. Data Preparation

-For the same task as the previous post, we want to have the CSV file that stores the image and mask paths
+Similar to the training pipeline of the previous post, we want to have the CSV file that stores the image and mask paths

 | index | images                |
 | ----- | --------------------- |